8 Quick Tips to Prepare your Dog for their Photo Session with your professional Dog Photographer

-You are excited, you’ve booked your photography session with your dog and the big day is fast approaching!
+You are excited, you’ve booked your professional photography session with your dog and the big day is fast approaching with your chosen dog photographer!
 What on earth you should do to prepare!
 Here are 8 quick tips to help you prepare your dog for their photo session.

 The finished photos from your dog’s photo session will look so much better if you pay attention to your dog’s grooming requirements prior to the big day.
 For many dogs, especially short haired breeds, this may just involve a bath, a brush and perhaps a nail trim a day or two before the session.
 For longer haired breeds it can involve more.
 You will be the best to decide whether your dog will need to be professionally groomed before the session.